MicrosoftEdge/Demos/pwamp/README.md

 ## What does the name mean?

 [Winamp](https://en.wikipedia.org/wiki/Winamp) was a very successful media player application for Microsoft Windows.
-PWAMP's name was inspired by it, we just replaced the `win` part with `PWA` which stands for [Progressive Web App](https://docs.microsoft.com/microsoft-edge/progressive-web-apps-chromium/).
-We decided not to name it webamp (which might have made more sense) because [webamp already exists](https://webamp.org/).
+PWAmp's name was inspired by it, we just replaced the `win` part with `PW` which are the 2 first letters of PWA (which stands for [Progressive Web App](https://docs.microsoft.com/microsoft-edge/progressive-web-apps-chromium/)).
+The name Webamp might have made more sense but was [already used](https://webamp.org/).

-You can think of this as the Progressive Web Amp.
+You can think of this app as the "Progressive Web Amp".

 ## TODO